huggingface/huggingface_hub/docs/sagemaker/inference.md

 ---

-## Deploy a trained Hugging Face Transformer model to SageMaker for inference
+## Deploy for inference a 🤗 Transformers model trained in SageMaker

 <iframe width="700" height="394" src="https://www.youtube.com/embed" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-There are two ways to deploy your SageMaker trained Hugging Face model.
+There are two ways to deploy your Hugging Face model trained in SageMaker.
 You can either deploy it after your training is finished, or you can deploy it later, using the `model_data` pointing to your saved model on s3.

 ### Deploy the model directly after training